chaos-mesh/website/docs/development_guides/run_e2e_tests.md

 sidebar_label: Run E2E Tests
 ---

+## Overview

+When developers contribute codes, here is a check for PR called "E2E tests" before PR could be merged.

+E2E means "endpoint to endpoint", it tests chaos-mesh on a real Kubernetes from start to end, for keeping software's correctness and ensuring end-users experience.

+Contributors could run e2e tests on a PR by commenting `/run-e2e-tests`, but it will take a long time for waiting until it's finished.
+If you want to run e2e on other specific kubernetes cluster, or you only want to focus on part of e2e tests, this document will help you.

 We build our e2e framework based on [kubetest2](https://github.com/kubernetes-sigs/kubetest2) and [ginkgo](https://onsi.github.io/ginkgo/).
 There are several ways to run e2e tests.

 ## Run e2e tests on your local-machine